 XMPP (Extensible Messaging and Presence Protocol)

-A smart thermostat with smartphone accessibility and a gaming console with instant messaging feature between the online players.
+- A smart thermostat with smartphone accessibility and a gaming console with an instant messaging feature between online players.

 DDS (Data Distributed Service)

-Medical imaging, military systems, automotive testing, wind farms, asset-tracking systems.
+- Medical imaging, military systems, automotive testing, wind farms, and asset-tracking systems.

 CoAP (Constrained Application Protocol)

 A unique type of IoT messaging tool, known as the Constrained Application Protocol, or simply CoAP, exists.
 It functions within a client-server framework.
 Designed thoughtfully for devices with limited resources, it’s perfect for IoT uses.